internetarchive/dweb-mirror/API.md

 #### static loadHashTable({cacheDirectory = undefined, algorithm = 'sha1'}, cb)
-Load all the hashes in cacheDirectory into hashstore table='<algorithm>.filepath'
+Load all the hashes in cacheDirectory into hashstores table='<algorithm>.filepath'

 # Applications